slazeRnet/JavaScript/readme.md

 <br>
 :black_small_square: Ask more experienced coders you know to show you examples of good modules until you have a good idea of what they look like.
 If it takes more than a few minutes to understand what is happening, it probably isn't a very good module.
 <br>

+### 10.3. static vs. dynamic
+These two adjectives describe phenomena in programming languages:

+- Static means that something is related to source code and can be determined without executing code.
+- Dynamic means at runtime.
 ___

 # :x: 11.
 Errors